Publications & Collaborations

 She worked for many years for the NHS, both at St. George’s Hospital in London & until recently at Addenbrooke’s Hospital in Cambridge.
 In the middle she spent 4 quite different years working at Groote Schuur Hospital in Cape Town.

-Amanda has post-graduate qualifications to qualify for Full Membership of the Professional Network of Pelvic, Obstetric & Gynaecological Physiotherapy (POGP), as a MummyMoT practioner and fully qualified Pilates Instructor (APPI).
+Amanda has post-graduate qualifications to qualify for Full Membership of the Professional Network of Pelvic, Obstetric & Gynaecological Physiotherapy (POGP) and is fully qualified Pilates Instructor (APPI).

 Recent Projects